Important Info for Ordering Fruit in Winter ❄️

 As always, it is important to be responsible for keeping track of your order in transit especially if you live somewhere with below freezing temperatures.

-As we have continually shipped fruit all over North America for the last 5 winters, we continue to learn more ways to provide you with the best experience possible.
+We have been shipping fruit all over North America since 2015 and we continue to learn more ways to provide you with the best experience possible.

 For warmer weather regions, this is actually our best time to ship fruit, because the colder weather prevents the fruit from over-ripening.